 The lateral flow tests produce a result in 30 minutes and do not require a laboratory to process.
 Whilst a negative test does not completely remove the risk of transmission, being tested helps to keep the school community and their families at home safer.

-The testing site has been in operation from the beginning of term, with weekly testing being undertaken for students and twice weekly for staff that are on site.
+The testing site has been in operation from the beginning of term, with weekly testing being undertaken for students and twice weekly for staff that were on site during the partial closure.
+On return to school the majority of students were tested, being offered 3 tests on site over a 2 week period.

 Important: This testing does not replace testing for those with symptoms.
 No student or staff should attend school if they are displaying symptoms, if they are required to self-isolate or if a member of their household has the virus.